Do you have a problem with your central heating? Are your radiators not working/heating up properly? Read this before you get an engineer in!

 This article is not intended to constitute professional advice and should not be relied upon.
-If your radiators are not heating up and there is no easy fix to that, you should give Property Heating Solutions Ltd a call and we will have an experienced, fully certified heating engineer out to you in no time.
+If your radiators are not heating up and there is no easy fix to that, you should give PHS Ltd a call and we will have an experienced, fully certified heating engineer out to you in no time.

 With many years on the tools in all aspects of the engineering industry has given me a second to none skill set which enables me to provide a leading professional service to my customers with a wealth of knowledge and highly skilled engineers to successfully cover all your plumbing, heating, AC and catering equipment requirements.